woody-wordpress/woody-core/README.md

 ## :fire: Installation & Usage

+### Dependencies

+Woody is dependent on 2 paid plugins of the wordpress community.
+To use woody you must absolutely buy and install :

+-   Polylang PRO **version 2.6.4**
+-   ACF PRO (Advanced Custom Fields PRO) **version 5.7.10**

+These plugins must be uploaded to the **web/app/plugins** directory.

+> WARNING: If you are using the Woody PRO version, it's possible to install these dependencies by "composer", but this does not mean you do not have to buy these 2 plugins.

+### Configuration

 Create a configuration file for each of your sites in "config/sites".<br/>
 My first project is called "mywebsite", so I create the file **"config/sites/mywebsite.yml"**.<br/>
 Some of these settings must be requested from the Raccourci agency, please contact [support@woody-wordpress.com](mailto:support@woody-wordpress.com)<br/>